 End: Holywell

-Attractions: Chirk Castle, Pontcysyllte Aqueduct, Plas Newydd House and Garden, Llangollen Railway
+Attractions: Chirk Castle and Gardens, Pontcysyllte Aqueduct, Plas Newydd House and Garden, Llangollen Railway

 A chapel and holy well taken from a balcony.